 A 2018 Italian study explored the impact of environmental chemicals on the reproductive health of young men, with associations between more chemical exposure to poorer sperm quality and changes in the reproductive hormone levels.
 Whilst the impact on this group’s future fertility is not yet known, it is a concern.

-Have a think, are you exposing yourself to chemicals in your home or work environment?
+Think, are you exposing yourself to chemicals in your home or work environment?
 What precautions can you take to avoid contact or inhaling these potentially fertility-reducing chemicals?

-So, guys, it’s not just all about the leading lady when it comes to fertility and the health of your future baby.
-You, too, should be wising up about your nutrition and lifestyle before you start trying to grow your family.
 Get yourself checked out by your GP and come along to a dietitian appointment to learn how to optimise your diet and lifestyle to not only ensure your sperm are healthy but also to potentially reduce the risk of chronic diseases for your future child!

 Similar Posts